Hexagram #53: Wind over Mountain

-Like a young sapling slowly reaching toward the sky, this hexagram portends an incremental process toward new achievements.
+Like a young sapling slowly reaching toward the sky, hexagram number 53 portends an incremental process toward new achievements.
 This is a time to put all your energy and attention directly on the step you are currently on.
 Too frequently we focus on the final destination without focusing on all the fascinating destinations along the way.
 Let each step be its own adventure and it's own goal.
 Now is the time to focus on today.
 Tomorrow will still come.

 Changes in Line 1

 This is a time of new beginnings.
 The shore is only the first goal to reach while heading toward the high mountains.
 If you are just starting a new career/relationship, you may feel alone for a while.
 This is natural.
 Be all right with where you are.

 Like a swan that lands on a rock, you are on solid ground at this time.
 This is a symbol of safety in the middle of your long journey.